ryzhovalex/enterleague/README.md

 🔶 - main purpose of a sprint
 🏁 - sprint has finished
 ⭐ - current sprint
-✅ - task done
+✔️ - task done
 ⚠️ - task has done, but some planned functions have been discarded
 🏃️ - work on task is in progress
 ⏲️ - task has been moved to next sprint because of deadline breaking
 ❌ - task has been rejected because of changed conditions

+---

+### ⭐ Sprint 3 - Generation II (2021.06.14 - 2021.06.20)

+&nbsp;&nbsp;&nbsp;&nbsp;*🔶 Finish of implementation of general generation functionality*

+- Implement general generation engine (players, clubs, etc. generators)
+- Create factory basic view for testing generation results

+### 🏁 Sprint 2 - Generation (2021.06.07 - 2021.06.13)

+&nbsp;&nbsp;&nbsp;&nbsp;*🔶 Make first steps in data collection and generation*

+- ✔ Build models of general instances
+- ✔ Collect raw data for further migrations
+- ⏲️ Implement general generation engine (players, clubs, etc. generators)

 ### 🏁 Sprint 1 - Base (2021.05.31 - 2021.06.06)

 &nbsp;&nbsp;&nbsp;&nbsp;*🔶 Organize basic platform for future development*

-- ✅ Define instances and their dependencies
+- ✔️ Define instances and their dependencies
-- ✅ Create structure (build UML schema with core instances)
+- ✔ Create structure (build UML schema with core instances)
-- ✅ Organize work environment (repository, directories, tools, etc.)
+- ✔ Organize work environment (repository, directories, tools, etc.)
-- ✅ Build basic Flask app with database connection and skeleton instances
+- ✔ Build basic Flask app with database connection and skeleton instances

-### ⭐ Sprint 2 - Generation (2021.06.07 - 2021.06.13)

-&nbsp;&nbsp;&nbsp;&nbsp;*🔶 Make first steps in data collection and generation*

-- ✅ Build models of general instances
-- ✅ Collect raw data for further migrations
-- 🏃 Implement general generation engine (players, clubs, etc. generators)

 ---